FAQs

 National level – Net Zero and energy security

 The UK has set ambitious climate change targets to achieve net zero carbon emissions by 2050 and to ensure that the energy supply remains secure, reliable, and affordable.
-Together with legally binding commitments such as these, the UK Government has further set out how the deployment of renewable technologies such as solar will be accelerated in the latest Powering Up Britain (April 2023).
+Together with legally binding commitments such as these, the UK Government has further set out how the deployment of renewable technologies such as solar will be accelerated in the Government’s Make Britain a clean energy superpower (2024).

-This means increasing the UK’s solar capacity five-fold by 2035, taking the total generation capacity from 14 gigawatts (GW) today to around 70GW in the future.
+This means increasing the UK’s solar capacity three-fold by 2030, taking the total generation capacity 70GW.
 Green Hill Solar Farm would contribute towards achieving this by helping provide a reliable source of affordable energy.

 Local level – North Northamptonshire Council